yunfeixie233/TextArena/textarena/envs/UsedCarNegotiation/README.md

 ## Game Description

 The players engage in a negotiation between a buyer and seller of a used car.
-A unique feature is that the game can be configured to have symmetrical and asymmetrical distributions of power between the parties by receiving different information on their background.
+A unique feature is that the game can be configured to have symmetrical and asymmetrical distributions of power by giving the parties different information on their background.

 ## Action Space